overture-stack/website/markdown/documentation/song/installation/configurations/id.md

 # External ID Management

 When using external ID management, Song communicates with an external ID database for each entity type.
 If the data submission contains entity IDs not validated by this external database, Song will decline the submission.
 Once an ID is verified, it's stored within the Song database.

+The two types of external ID management are:

+- **FEDERATED_DYNAMIC_AUTH:** Represents the usage of external ID service that uses dynamically managed authorization tokens (e.g. JWTs).
+- **FEDERATED_STATIC_AUTH:** Represents the usage of external ID service that uses statically defined tokens for authorization.

 ## Setup